minvws/nl-kat-coordination/docs/source/user-manual/navigation/crisis-room.rst

 .. image:: img/crisis-room-all-organizations.png
   :alt: Crisis Room for single organization

-The findings that are shown on this general Crisis Room have been collected by the 'Crisis Room Aggregate Report'.
+The findings shown in this general Crisis Room have been collected by the 'Crisis Room Aggregate Report'.
 This report is based on a recipe, which has been automatically created by OpenKAT for each organization.
-The output of this report, for each organization, is shown on this general Crisis Room.
+The output of this report for each organization is shown in this general Crisis Room.

 The default settings for this report recipe are: